vsbuffalo/scidataflow-doc/src/intro.md

 First, make sure you have [installed](chapter_2.html) and [configured](chapter_3.html) SciDataFlow.

+## An Important Warning
+**⚠️Warning**: SciDataFlow does not do data *versioning*.
+Unlike Git, it does not keep an entire history of data at each commit.
+Thus, **data backup must be managed by separate software**.
+SciDataFlow is still in alpha phase, so it is especially important you backup your data *before* using SciDataFlow.
+A tiny, kind reminder: you as a researcher should be doing routine backups *already* — losing data due to either a computational mishap or hardware failure is always possible.

 The user interacts with the Data Manifest through the fast and concurrent command line tool `sdf` written in the inimitable [Rust language](https://www.rust-lang.org).
 The `sdf` tool has a Git-like interface.